 Target 12.5: By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse.

-Target 12.6: Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle.
+Target 12.6: Encourage companies to adopt sustainable practices and integrate sustainability information into reporting.

 Glove consumption can be excessive due to poor quality raw materials and manufacturing processes, resulting in inferior quality gloves with high failure (ripping and puncturing) rates.

-Globally 300 billion disposable gloves are manufactured each year.
+Globally, 300 billion disposable gloves are manufactured annually.
 With around 60% of those used in the US, there is an opportunity for substantial waste reduction.

 How Eagle is Achieving SDG 12:

-• Work with glove manufacturers to continually improve manufacturing standards and raw material formulation used during production, to produce stronger yet thinner gloves.
+• Collaborating with glove manufacturers to improve production standards and material formulations, producing stronger, thinner gloves.

-• Review glove type, dispensing and processes to reduce glove consumption.
+• Reviewing glove type, dispensing, and processes to reduce consumption.

-• Swap customers from vinyl and thicker, poorer quality latex and nitrile gloves to thinner, stronger, better-engineered nitrile gloves.
+• Helping customers switch from vinyl and lower-quality gloves to thinner, stronger, better-engineered nitrile gloves.

 Eagle Protect’s Goals:

-1. Reduce glove and packaging waste by 20% through reduced glove usage (better quality, less failure) and corresponding disposal waste.
+1. Reduce glove and packaging waste by 20% through the use of better-quality, longer-lasting gloves.

-2. Provide our customers with personalised environmental impact savings focusing on waste, disposal, water and CO2 emissions.
+2. Provide personalised environmental impact savings for customers, focusing on waste, disposal, water, and CO₂ emissions.

 3. Develop recycling initiatives.